 - ▢4 chicken breasts, boneless, skinless

-- ▢3 tbsp taco seasoning mix (or more)
+- ▢3 tablespoon taco seasoning mix (or more)

 - ▢1 red onion, thinly sliced